Elon Musk Reportedly Had Affair With Sergey Brin's Wife

-Elon Musk had a brief affair last fall with the wife of Sergey Brin, leading the Google co-founder to file for divorce earlier this year, The Wall Street Journal reported Sunday.
-The two entrepreneurs were formerly close friends, but the affair ended their friendship, the Journal reported.
+Elon Musk had a brief affair last fall with the wife of Sergey Brin, The Wall Street Journal reported Sunday, leading the Google co-founder to file for divorce earlier this year.
+The affair ended Musk and Brin's formerly close relationship, according to the Journal's report.
+Musk has rejected the report as a "hit piece."

 Brin and his wife, Nicole Shanahan, were separated but still living together at the time of the affair in December, a person close to her told the Journal.
 Brin, who married Shanahan in 2018, filed for divorce in January, citing "irreconcilable differences," several weeks after learning of the affair, the Journal reported.

-Musk apologized to Brin at a party earlier this year, begging for forgiveness for the affair, according to the Journal.
-Brin acknowledged the apology but isn't on regular speaking terms with Musk, people with knowledge of the event told the Journal.
+"Sergey and I are friends and were at a party together last night!"
+Musk tweeted.
+"I've only seen Nicole twice in three years, both times with many other people around.
+Nothing romantic."

 Musk and Brin had been longtime friends, with Musk reportedly often sleeping at Brin's Silicon Valley home.
-Brin, who's worth $95 billion, also reportedly made a $500,000 investment in Tesla during the 2008 financial crisis when the carmaker was struggling with production issues.
+Brin, who's worth $95 billion, has made several investments in Tesla since the company was created in 2003.
+Alongside Larry Page, Brin contributed to a $40 million funding round in 2006.
+When Tesla was facing a cash crunch in 2008, Musk sent pleas to several friends for investments, according to Ashlee Vance in his 2015 biography on Musk.
+Brin invested $500,000.

+The Journal reported that Musk apologized to Brin at a party earlier this year but that Brin, despite acknowledging the apology, isn't on regular speaking terms with Musk.

+Musk, in a subsequent tweet, called the article a "Tesla hit piece."

 News of the alleged affair comes at a turbulent time for the Tesla and SpaceX founder and CEO, who's also the wealthiest person on the planet.
 Earlier this month, Twitter sued Musk to complete his proposed $44 billion purchase of the social media platform after he informed Twitter he was ending the agreement to buy the company.